NIAGADS/track-collection-microservice/README.md

 This template includes a docker-compose.yaml file.
 The docker build is 2-stage that creates a slim runner application linked to code on the host.
 This allows easy editing of the code w/hot-reloads in development environments.

-A Docker deployment requires several environmental variables to be set in a `.env` file.
-Start by copying the sample file.
+A Docker deployment requires several environmental variables to be set in an `.env` file.
+Copy the sample file:

 ```bash
 cp docker.env.sample .env
 ```

-> *DO NOT* edit `docker.env.sample` file directly to avoid accidentally commiting application-specific configrations to the GitHub repository.

-Edit the following variables as appropriate:
+and edit the following variables as appropriate:

 * properties for naming the container and image:
   * `VERSION`